tarikguney/rfsnotify/README.md

 # R-FSNotify

+> This project is still under development and its API is not stable.
+Please use it with caution or wait until this message is removed and the first version is released.

 A recursive file watcher package based on `github.com/fsnotify/fsnotify`.

 Unfortunately, `fsnotify` does not have recursive watching capability, and you need to write your way to find all the sub-folders and files underneath and add them by using its `Add()` method.